lliicassie/AIST_Analyzer/README.md

 A C++ GUI Implementation of interdisciplinary dance analysis.

-The calculation uses Python scripts.
+The calculation either uses Python script and C++.

 This is a tool that automatically annotates dance movements in the dance video with its linguistic features.